Jun-24

 Schemes may wish to consider The Taskforce on Social Factors’ finalised guide on considering social factors in pension scheme investment; this aims to support trustees with activities to begin to identify and monitor social risks and opportunities of their scheme’s investments.

-Further amending regulations are still required to fix some of the issues that have come to light (still awaited at the time of publication).
-HMRC guidance continues to be issued (at the time of going to press, newsletter 160 was the latest, alongside a lengthy consolidated list of LTA FAQs to date), and the Pensions Tax Manual is being gradually updated.
+Further amending regulations are expected imminently, aimed at fixing some of the issues that have come to light following the Finance Act 2024 changes to of the Lifetime Allowance (LTA).
+HMRC guidance notes and newsletters continue to be issued (at the time of going to press, newsletter 162 was the latest), and the Pensions Tax Manual is being updated.
 Public sector schemes should continue to work with their advisors and administrators to understand and implement the changes – and stay aware of continued developments in this area.

 Public sector schemes should continue to ensure they are up to speed with TPR's General Code, and are taking the steps they need to in order that their governance standards are up to scratch and they meet TPR’s expectations.
 See our Insight for more detail.